Skip to main content

 Schedule with Carissa here.

 I truly believe that Jesus Christ is a safe haven for weary people.
-My goal is to provide a compassionate context for women to explore their stories and encounter the mercy of a God who deeply cares about our struggles.
+My goal is to provide a compassionate space for women to explore their stories and encounter the mercy of a God who deeply cares about our struggles.

 Contact Carissa: carissa@gospelcarecollective.org